 1. Optimise all images

 Images can increase the size of your website, leading to slower loading times.
-You should always resize each image you intend to use before uploading it to your database by compressing the file.
-Compressing images could make them smaller by 30% – 80% without any noticeable difference to your visitors.
+You should always compress each image you intend to use before uploading it to your database.
+Compressing images could make them smaller by 30%—80% without any noticeable difference to your visitors.

-Using the right image format can also significantly reduce the file size and increase your site’s speed.
-File formats for images used for the web are JPEG, PNG, GIF and SVG so ensure all your image files are uploaded in this format so that they don’t make your website sluggish.
+The correct image format can significantly reduce the file size and increase your site’s speed.
+File formats for images used for the web are JPEG, PNG, GIF, and SVG, so ensure all your image files are uploaded in this format so that they don’t make your website sluggish.

 2. Disable unnecessary plugins

-WordPress plugins are a piece of software containing functions that can be added to a WordPress site to extend functionality or add new features.
-There’s so many plugins out there to explore and often website owners will enable several plugins to test out various options on their site with some of them ending up unused and unnecessary.
+WordPress plugins are software containing functions that can be added to a WordPress site to extend functionality or add new features.
+There are so many plugins out there to explore, and often, website owners will enable several plugins to test out various options on their site, with some of them ending up unused and unnecessary.

-By disabling the plugins you don’t actually use you can enhance the performance of your site.
-Some plugins can severely affect page loading times which is why you should always test a plugin before you decide to use it.
+Turning off unneeded plugins can enhance your site’s performance.
+However, some plugins can severely affect page loading times, so you should always test a plugin before you decide to use it.

 3. Spam comment cleansing

-If you’re a WordPress website owner it’s likely you’ve received annoying spam comments at least once.
-Most of the spam comments come from automated spam bots and if you don’t moderate them you’ll find it can reduce your SEO score and significantly slow down your site.
+If you’re a WordPress website owner, you’ve likely received annoying spam comments at least once.
+Most of the spam comments come from automated spam bots, and if you don’t moderate them, you’ll find it can reduce your SEO score and significantly slow down your site.

-You may be tempted to leave a backlog of unapproved comments due to the time and effort it takes to look through and approve them; however, this can greatly reduce the size of your WordPress database, weighing it down and making your website sluggish.
-To avoid slowing down your page loading times it’s vital to keep on top of the comments being accumulated in the backend.
+You may be tempted to leave a backlog of unapproved comments due to the time and effort it takes to review and approve them; however, this can significantly reduce the size of your WordPress database, weighing it down and making your website sluggish.
+To avoid slowing down your page loading times, keep up with the comments that accumulate on the backend.

 4. Fix broken links

 Broken links are bound to collect over time.
-They are essentially a hyperlink to a webpage that doesn’t exist and will instead display a 404 error page.
-As this still requires an HTTP request it’s a waste of your page’s load time.
+They are essentially hyperlinks to a webpage that doesn’t exist and will instead display a 404 error page.
+This still requires an HTTP request, wasting your page’s load time.

-Broken links are not only a drain on bandwidth due to forcing it to run pointless requests, but they’re also one of the surest ways to get a user to leave your site.
-Hence, you should make it a habit to periodically check your site and fix broken links.
+Broken links drain bandwidth by forcing it to run pointless requests, and they’re also one of the surest ways to get a user to leave your site.
+Hence, it would help to check your site and fix broken links periodically habitually.

 5. Use browser caching